 The very qualities that make a Black professional an ideal mentor — success, stability, community connection, willingness to give — are the same qualities that ensure every institution in America is already making claims on their time.
 The pool of potential mentors is not merely small.
 It is exhausted.

-Chronic institutional underfunding.
+Try 10 Free RELIQ Questions →Chronic institutional underfunding.
 Formal mentoring programs — the organizations that recruit, train, screen, and match mentors with young people — are starving.
 Federal funding for mentoring through programs like the Office of Juvenile Justice and Delinquency Prevention has remained essentially flat for decades, even as the evidence base for mentoring’s effectiveness has grown dramatically (MENTOR, 2014).
-We have, as a society, accumulated overwhelming proof that mentoring works, and responded by declining to fund it.
+As a society, we have accumulated overwhelming proof that mentoring works and responded by declining to fund it.

 The Cost of Inaction vs. The Investment